-|1Department of Zoology, University of Sargodha,Pakistan
+|1Department of Zoology, University of Sargodha, Sargodha, Pakistan

-2Department of Botany, University Of Sargodha, Pakistan
+2Department of Botany, University of Sargodha, Sargodha, Pakistan

 Viewed : 2775 times

 Downloaded : 2132 times.

 |Full Text(PDF) | Related Articles|

-Results: Serum butyrylcholinesterase activity in exposed females was (6194.80 U/L) as compared to non-exposed females (7209.77U/L).
-Our studies confirm and extend the association between educed BChE activity and pesticides exposure.
-BChE activity could be used as an assessment tool for pesticides poisoning among exposed workers.
-In regard to precautionary measures none of the females were using gloves or eye glasses.
-Face mask was used by only 10% females to protect themselves.
-30% of females do not take bath or wash their hand and face after picking, Almost all females were found to eat and drink during picking.
+Results: Serum BChE activity in exposed females was (6194.80 U/L) as compared to non-exposed females (7209.77 U/L).
+Our studies confirm and extend the association between educed BChE activity and pesticide exposure.
+BChE activity could be used as an assessment tool for pesticide poisoning among exposed workers.
+In regard to precautionary measures none of the females used gloves or eye glasses.
+Face mask was used by only 10% of the females for protection.
+30% of the females did not take bath or wash their hands and face after picking, and almost all females were found to eat and drink during picking.